bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : The public key of the RC to be used in this request as
     described in {{request-key}}.
 This field is REQUIRED.

-proof
-: The form of proof that the RC will use when
-    presenting the key to the AS.
-The valid values of this field and the processing requirements for each are detailed in
-    {{binding-keys}}.
-This field is REQUIRED.

 class_id
 : An identifier string that the AS can use to identify the
     software comprising this instance of the RC.
 The contents